videomi/shotcut_web/howtos/tumult-hype/index.md

 </script>

 [Tumult Hype](http://tumult.com/hype/) is a HTML5 animation program for macOS.
-It is proprietry, but inexpensive and easy-to-use.
+It is proprietary, but inexpensive and easy-to-use.
 More importantly, it is easy to integrate with Shotcut.
 What do I mean by "integrate?"
 Sure, Shotcut will let you drop in an animation, but the timing will be messed up without some integration - specifically the